aws-samples/aws-eks-deep-learning-benchmark/README.md

-# AWS EKS Deep Learning Benchmark Utility
+# EKS Deep Learning Benchmark Utility
-The AWS EKS Deep Learning Benchmark Utility is an automated tool for machine learning benchmarking on Kubernetes clusters.
+The EKS Deep Learning Benchmark Utility is an automated tool for machine learning benchmarking on Kubernetes clusters.

 ## Features
 * Automated end-to-end benchmarking workflow from cluster creation to cluster tear down